Xoeseko/sdg.market/README.md

 ### Initial Funding & Initial Coin Offering (ICO) :
 The initial funders of the Foundation (min.
-50k CHF) share 10% of SDGcoins issued during the ICO, in proportion of their respective contributions.
+50k) share 10% of SDGcoins issued during the ICO, in proportion of their respective contributions.

 ICO : one SDGcoin = $5